DavidSouzaLD/InventoryTetris-Unity/README.md

 <h3>Starting</h3>
 <p>

+First open the "Inventory" script, go to the first lines where there is the static class "InventorySettings" and choose the desired options for your inventory.

-First, we will need to create a "Canvas" in Unity.
+Then we need to create a "Canvas" in Unity.

 Click with the right mouse button to open the Unity menu and create a new canvas, follow the image as an example:
 </p>